-C. The 3rd Class Fire Fighter position is the starting position with the Fire Department.
-After one (1) year of satisfactory, continuous, and uninterrupted service, the 3rd Class Fire Fighter will be advanced to the position of 2nd Class Fire Fighter.
-The 2nd Class Fire Fighter will be advanced to the position of 1st Class Fire Fighter after two (2) years of satisfactory, continuous, and uninterrupted service and becoming certified as a driver/pump operator.
-Satisfactory service will be determined by the Fire Chief subject to the rights of grievance and arbitration by any grieved party.

-Collective Bargaining Agreement - City of Boulder & IAFF Local 900

-- D. Absences without pay in excess of one (1) calendar month shall extend entitlement to the next step by the amount of such leave. - E. Pay grades of new jobs and classifications shall be allocated by the Human Resources Director in conformance with Article XIV.
-Management Rights and Responsibilities, section 7. - F. Acting to a Higher Position - 1.
-Acting Into Bargaining Unit Positions
+- E. The 3rd Class Fire Fighter position is the starting position with the Fire Department.
+The specific requirements to move from 3rd Class Fire Fighter to 2nd Class Fire Fighter and from 2nd Class Fire Fighter to 1st Class Fire Fighter are outlined in the City of Boulder's Fire Department Advancement Procedure.
+Satisfactory service will be determined by the Fire Chief subject to the rights of grievance and arbitration by any grieved party. - F. Absences without pay in excess of one (1) calendar month shall extend entitlement to the next step by the amount of such leave. - G. Pay grades of new jobs and classifications shall be allocated by the Human Resources Director in conformance with Article XIV.
+Management Rights and Responsibilities, section 7. - H. Acting to a Higher Position